A team of Imperial students are hoping to make avoidable blindness a thing of the past with a revolutionary imaging tool.

 Skipping Rocks Lab is a London-based start-up developing natural packaging made from seaweed.
 These materials are designed to be home compostable and serve as alternatives to standard single-use packaging.

-Since then the team have had huge success with their first product, Ooho!, the edible liquid packaging.
-Skipping Rocks Lab doubled their target during equity crowdfunding in just three days and this summer contributed to the first 100% plastic free half marathon.
+Since then we have had some great success with our first product, Ooho!, the edible liquid packaging, doubling our target during equity crowdfunding in just three days and contributing to the first 100% plastic free half marathon.